VishuMallela/Monopoly1.0/COMPATIBILITY.md

 Please view the requirements to run Monopoly1.0.bas

-Requires qbasic qb64 v1.1 & above
+Requires qbasic qb64 v1.1 or above

 Windows 7 or above / MacOS Mountain Lion or above / Ubuntu (Supports all versions)